norswap/autumn/doc/autumn/guide/7-side-effects.md

-If you want to write a parser that has side effects, you have to encapsulate any side-effecting action in a `Change` object: a function that performs the side effect and returns an `UndoChange` object, which is itself a function that undoes the side-effect.
+If you want to write a parser that has side effects, you have to encapsulate any side-effecting action in a `Change` object: a function that performs the side effect and returns an `UndoChange` object, which is itself a function that undoes the side effect.

-To actually apply the side-effect, you need to call [`Grammar#apply`] with the `Change` as parameter.
+To actually apply the side effect, you need to call [`Grammar#apply`] with the `Change` as parameter.
 This will call the `Change` object and register and `AppliedChange` object.

 [`Grammar#apply`]: ../API/grammar.md#apply